Skip to content Nodecraft

 Setup and Plugin Installation

-1. Note: If the plugins folder hasn’t been generated yet, turn the server online at least once for it to generate.
+If the plugins folder hasnā€™t been generated yet, turn the server online at least once for it to generate, or manually create it.

-4. Depending on where you are hosting your server, you’ll also need port 19132 to be open.
-If running a Nodecraft server, this port is already open for you.
+5. Depending on where you are hosting your server, youā€™ll also need port 19132 to be open.
+If running a Nodecraft server, this should already be open for you.

 Changing the Settings for Floodgate